The Importance of Health Education

 Obesity and tobacco use, for example, cost the United States billions of dollars each year in healthcare costs and lost productivity.

-According to the American Public Health Association (APHA) the annual loss in economic productivity due to obesity and related issues is expected to total as much as $580 billion by 2030.
+According to the National Collaborative on Childhood Obesity (NCCOR), the annual loss in economic productivity due to obesity and related issues is expected to total as much as $580 billion by 2030 (NCCOR PDF source).
 The total economic cost of tobacco use costs the United States more than $300 billion each year, including $156 billion in lost productivity, according to the CDC.

 As the health, social and economic impacts of community health education continue to grow, so does the field of public health and health promotion.